nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The Patient Details Panel provides a detailed view into the information of a specific patient.
 All the patient's personal particulars and appointment details are reflected in this panel.
 The patient being viewed defaults to the first patient in the app, if present.
 Whenever the [`add`](#add-command) or [`edit`](#edit-command) is called on a patient, the patient displayed switches to that patient in question.
-To manually change the person being viewed, the [`view`](#view-command) can be used.
+The [`view`](#view-command) can be used to manually select the person being viewed.

 #### Clickability